NYC mandates vaccinations for public school teachers, staff

 The city hasn’t immediately said what the penalty will be for refusing, or whether there will be exemptions.
 The previous vaccinate-or-test requirement had provisions for unpaid suspensions for workers who didn’t comply.

+Robert Troeller, the president of the custodians’ union said he was concerned that the city had announced the requirement without bargaining.

+Troeller said he believed about 60% of the 850 members of Local 891 of the International Union of Operating Engineers had gotten at least a first shot.
+But at least some who haven’t “are dead-set against this,” he said.

-At least 63% of school employees already have been vaccinated.
+At least 63% of all school employees already have been vaccinated.
 That figure doesn’t include those who may have gotten their shots outside the city.

 The new requirement came as federal regulators gave full approval to Pfizer’s COVID-19 vaccine, one of three vaccines available in the U.S. All already have authorization for emergency use, but officials hope the full approval will increase public confidence in the vaccines.